Product Selector

 Replica choice

 In contrast, NRT replicas have their own index, so they will also have their own HNWS graph.
+HNSW is an Approximate Nearest Neighbor (ANN) algorithm, so it will not return exactly the same results for differently constructed graphs.
 This means that queries performed can and will return different results per HNWS graph (# of NRT replicas in a shard) which can lead to noticeable result shifts.
 When using NRT replicas, the shifts can be made less noticeable by increasing the topK parameter.
 Variation will still occur, but should be lower in the documents.
 Another way to mitigate shifts is to use Neural Hybrid Search with a vector similarity cutoff.

 For more information, refer to Solr Types of Replicas.